As Jahangir contemplates a portrait of his father, a reversal of our ideas about dreams and reality

 It suggests that Akbar has passed beyond the material realm.
 That this is a posthumous portrait is confirmed by the inscription on the orb that he holds: Shabih e Hazrat Arsh Ashiyani, amal Nadir-us-zaman.
 A portrait of the venerated one who dwells in Paradise, painted by the Wonder of the Age.

 “The Wonder of the Age” was the title given by Jahangir to one of his most esteemed artists Abu’l Hasan.
 This is the artist who, in the following years, would author famous paintings such as Jahangir Embracing Shah Abbas and Jahangir Shooting Malik Ambar, which gave material form to the dreams and visions of Jahangir.
-Asok Das suggests that our double portrait showing Jahangir holding a painting of Akbar is Abu’l Hasan’s first attempt to make visible an interior vision that came to Jahangir as he slept.
+Asok Das suggests that the double portrait showing Jahangir holding a painting of Akbar is Abu’l Hasan’s first attempt to make visible an interior vision that came to Jahangir as he slept.

-Everything in the painting underlines the imperial presence of the two figures within it.
+Everything in the painting underlines the imperial status of the two figures within it.
 Against the deep blue-green ground, the two men – one white, one gold – seem to be beings entirely composed of light.
 Their identical halos tell us that their kingship is divinely endowed and their family resemblance reminds us of Jahangir’s legitimate right to be his father’s heir.

 The textiles at the base of the two portraits, carpets draped over a window-sill, turn both portraits into images of jharokha darshan – a royal ritual instituted by Akbar, in which Mughal emperors appeared at a palace window twice a day to give worshipful viewers a glimpse of their sacred selves.

-Significantly, the textile at Akbar’s jharokha looks like an Italian velvet while the one given to Jahangir is a Persian brocade, perhaps suggesting their joint rulership over “do jahan” or the two realms of east and west, or here and hereafter.
+Significantly, the textile at Akbar’s jharokha looks like an Italian velvet while the one at Jahangir’s is a Persian brocade, perhaps suggesting their joint rulership over “do jahan” or the two realms of east and west, or the here and hereafter.
 Even the orb that Akbar holds is a globe that he is preparing to hand to Jahangir, to make literally true Jahangir’s chosen regnal name: Jahan-gir, World-Seizer.

 While the painting is finely detailed, it seems at first to be a simple composition.
 In fact, it is a marvellously subtle construction.
 In other instances of Jahangir looking at paintings, the connoisseurly emperor is shown looking down.
 Here he reverently holds the portrait up high to bring Akbar up to his own eye-level and his hands curl around the sheet of paper in a half-embrace.

-Rather than contemplating the portrait, Jahangir seems to be conversing with it; or more accurately, his impassive figure seems to be listening while an animated Akbar leans forward to speak, his hands fluttering mid-gesture, his brow furrowing, while his lips form a tiny smile, giving his face a quizzical expression.
+Rather than contemplating the portrait, Jahangir seems to be conversing with it; or more accurately, his impassive figure seems to be listening while an animated Akbar leans forward to speak, his hands fluttering mid-gesture, his brow furrowing, his lips forming a tiny smile, giving his face a quizzical expression.
 In comparison Jahangir’s body is stiffly straight and his finely painted face with its stony stare hardly seems alive.

-It may ironic that the deceased monarch looks more “real” than the living king.
-But there may be several explanations for this reversal of our expectations.
+It may seem ironic that the deceased monarch looks more “real” than the living king.
+But there could be several explanations for this reversal of our expectations.

 To our way of thinking, Jahangir is real and his dream is a figment of his imagination.
 By choosing to show a “real” Jahangir holding an “imaginary” portrait of Akbar in his hands, (rather than, say, showing both father and son meeting in some imaginary dream-space) we imagine that the artist is pointing to the different levels of reality within the painting’s depicted world.

-But, as scholars such as Yael Rice, Mika Natif and Murad Mumtaz have shown us in their recent writings, to Jahangir’s contemporaries the relationship between dreams and waking on the one hand, and illusion and reality on the other, were the very opposite of ours.
+But, as scholars such as Yael Rice, Mika Natif and Murad Mumtaz have shown us in their recent writings, to Jahangir’s contemporaries the relationship between dreaming and waking on the one hand, and illusion and reality on the other, were the very opposite of ours.

 The material world in which we are trapped is the illusion.
 Beyond it is a deeper and truer world inhabited by higher beings.
 Only at special moments does a portal open up to allow us into this other world – through trance, through visions and through dreams.
 Thus, the ranking of “reality” in the world of the painting is the inverse of our own: Akbar, who has passed over to the other realm, is united with the Real in a way that Jahangir, trapped in his own body, is not.